Mastering the Art of Macaron Making with Pretty Baked Houston

 What is the hardest part about making macarons?

-If I had to pick the toughest part of macaron making, it would be getting the batter consistency just right.
-This step, known as macaronage, can be tricky because it’s not about following a strict rule but rather feeling the batter’s texture.
+If I had to pick the most challenging part of macaron making, it would be getting the batter consistency just right.
+This step, known as macaronage, can be tricky because it’s not about following a strict rule but instead feeling the batter’s texture.

 Too little folding, and your macarons will be lumpy and won’t spread properly.
-Too much folding, and the batter becomes too runny, causing flat, cracked shells.
+Too much folding makes the batter runny, resulting in flat, cracked shells.
 It’s a delicate balance that requires practice and patience.

 Another challenge is the resting period.
 You need to let the piped batter sit until it forms a dry skin on top.
 This skin helps the macarons develop their iconic feet during baking.
 If you skip this step or don’t wait long enough, your macarons might crack or stick to the baking sheet.